roguitar88/bbtracker/README.md

 ## Requirements

-As requirements to run the project, all you need to have installed in your machine/server is NodeJS, MySQL and Nginx (via Laragon in Windows OS)
+As requirements to run the project, all you need to have installed in your machine/server is Node.js, MySQL and Nginx (via Laragon in Windows OS)

 ## Database